By Jeff Einstein

 The result is more conspiracy by fiat than design.
 Big government agencies and their big corporate counterparts both emerge bigger, wealthier and more powerful as the primary bias of digital technology to consolidate additional power and wealth among those already too powerful and too wealthy asserts itself each and every time they sit down to negotiate with each other.
 Conspiracy by design is simply no longer necessary when conspiracy by fiat satisfies the same ends and -- conveniently -- offers plausible deniability to everyone and accountability to no one.

 What we call government regulation these days is in fact corporatism at work, little more than a tool-driven marriage of convenience among incestuous alumni of the same Ivy League MBA programs.
 Witness the fact that the financial institutions deemed too big to fail back in 2008 are -- for the most part -- twice the size and only half as accountable in 2015, not in spite but precisely because of government regulation.
+Contrary to what the ruling elite of the Brave New Digital World tell us time and again, too big to fail isn't the unfortunate result of our failure to plan.
+Too big to fail is the plan.

 In the Carrollian world of default addiction to all things media and all things digital (where up is down and down is up), career politicians and corporate power brokers conspire by fiat with academic henchmen behind closed doors to manufacture periodic financial calamity, only to emerge at the 11th hour of each crisis to announce the latest rescue plan to save the economy and prevent the next manufactured calamity.
-The cast of characters may change from crisis to crisis, but the rescue plan remains pretty much the same with each refrain: another obscene payday for those most responsible (and least accountable).
+The cast of characters and the industries they represent may change from crisis to crisis, but the rescue plan remains pretty much the same with each refrain: another obscene payday for those most responsible (and least accountable).
 Each manufactured calamity adds another three zeros to the national dialogue and debt (perhaps the only saving grace left to us is the realization that we've run out of zeroes because no one knows what to call a thousand trillions).
 And each manufactured calamity further indentures us as late-stage addicts to the service and whims of an insatiable oligarchy: an AllenCo cast of 21st-century robber barons fronted by an endless media-induced frenzy of dazzling digerati and glamorous glitterati.

 In the Carrollian world of default addiction to all things media and all things digital (where down is up and up is down), big government is championed as the antidote to big business.
 In fact, however, big government and big business are merely flip sides of the same corporatist coin, precisely why campaign finance reform remains forever fixed on where the money may or may not come from instead of where it always seems to wind up: in the very deep pockets of global media interests.